Ranjith54321/Data-Structures/Graph/BFS/readme.md

   --> if you are trying adj list to perform BFS operation it works based on the insertion not based on left or right side moving

-   bcoz we have linked lost not tree
+   bcoz we have linked-list not tree

    see the video : https://www.youtube.com/watch?v=mXUZ3jeaQLo&t=1379s